 10. Local Time Stamp

 It is a feature that is useful for international enterprises who wish to send messages or notifications to their customers adapted to their local time.
-This facility displays the timestamp in accordance with the customer’s or recipient’s local time.
+This facility displays the timestamp as per the customer’s or recipient’s local time.

 11. Mobile Network Operator (MNO)